ezracoburn/simplet/README.md

 A processing pipeline for Autel 640T thermal drone imagery, designed to detect potential submarine groundwater discharge (SGD) signals in coastal ocean flights.
 The script processes a full flight directory, corrects within-frame thermal bias, identifies colder-than-baseline ocean regions, and aggregates those detections across frames into georeferenced raster and polygon outputs ready for area analysis in ArcGIS or QGIS.

-Disclaimer: Claude Sonnet 4.6 wrote this README.
+Disclaimer: Claude Sonnet 4.6 assisted in writing this README.
 I have reviewed it for accuracy.

 ---